Skip to content

 🐛 docling-serve returned HTTP 401/403

-Conversion took longer than docling_serve_timeout.
-Raise the timeout, or check the server's queue/load.
+Conversion (including server queue time) took longer than docling_serve_timeout.
+Raise the timeout, or check the server's queue/load — the job may still be running server-side.

 Next Steps